 You can start diffusing and using certain essential oils topically at this stage, but you will want to use them with intention.
-Using the same oils everyday over an extended period of time with a child can create sensitization.
+Using the same oils every day over an extended period of time with a child can create sensitization.
 A good rule of thumb for using essential oils at this age is to make sure you are using them for a specific purpose.

-Healing a scratch, calming a child down, helping them focus, or giving their immune system a boost are all good examples of specific purposes to use essential oils with a child this age.
+Calming a child down, helping them focus, or giving their immune system a boost are all good examples of specific purposes to use essential oils with a child this age.
 With this in mind, you’ll want to make sure you are using the following safety measures.

 Tips for Using Essential Oils Safely with Kids 2-5

-- Use kid-safe essential oils like (longer list below)
+- Use kid-safe essential oils like (longer list below):

-- Dilute at 0.5% (see dilution chart) for topical use
+- Dilute at 0.5% (see dilution chart) for topical use.

 - Diffuse 1-2 drops of essential oils in an open room for 30 minutes or less.
 Or you can diffuse for 15 minutes before a child enters a room, turning it off once the child enters.